edbzn/blog/content/blog/introducing-convoyr/index.md

 ### Further with Convoyr

 We're excited to announce Convoyr.
-We have built a [demo app]() with Convoyr to see the result in live.
+We have built a [demo app](https://github.com/jscutlery/convoyr) with Convoyr to see the result in live.

 We have many other things to do like adding installation schematics or creating another plugins.
-Any ideas or contributions are welcome, just open [an issue](https://github.com/jscutlery/convoyr).
+Any ideas or contributions are welcome.
+[Here is the repository](https://github.com/jscutlery/convoyr).

 I hope you will find it useful and thanks for reading this ! 👋🏻